1. What is Brakes and Clutches

 Brakes and clutches are essential machine elements used in power transmission systems.
+Both work on the principle of friction between contact surfaces

 - Brake: Device used to stop or slow down motion by absorbing energy